Agreement on Succession Issues of the Former Socialist Federal Republic of Yugoslavia: Background

-In the light of disagreement, the negotiations were continued only in 1995.
+The negotiations were continued only in 1995.
 On 22 November 1995 United Nations Security Council adopted United Nations Security Council Resolution 1022 welcoming the efforts to reach consensual agreement on state succession that will enable transfer of assets to the new states.
+An agreement was also reached on gold and other reserves at the Bank for International Settlements, but the final conclusion was postponed by the beginning of the Kosovo War.